shristi76/GraphicGig/Outline Text/README.md

 **NO SUBMISSION WILL BE ACCEPTED AFTER 19th December 11:59 PM**

-In this task you have to create an illustration with an outline effect in text.
+In this task you have to create an illustration with an outline effect in text alike in reference video.
 Choice of object for illustration is yours.

 > 💡 This task should be done in Figma.
 >